MosGeo/BPSMAutoToolbox/README.md

 ## What has been done?
 - A project is loaded into Matlab.
-- Lithologies can be dublicated, modified, and deleted.
+- Lithologies can be doplicated, modified, and deleted.
 Lithology mixer is mostly working.
 - Models can be duplicated, deleted, and simulated directly from Matlab.
 - 1D models can be modified.
 - Custom open simulator scripts can be ran (pending license issues)